OmarDouiba/alx-low_level_programming/0x1C-makefiles/README.md

 ```
 ## What is make
 make is a build automation tool that is used to compile and build projects.
 It is designed to manage dependencies between files and execute the necessary commands to build a target file based on the modification times of source files. make reads a file called Makefile that contains rules and dependencies for building the project.
+## Why we need Make ?
+- To organize the compilation process
+- To run our tools scripts
+- To automate the process
+- To be fully control on the outputs and its time